ryanmahan/ratdevelopment/README.md

 To start the local go server after you have compiled run:
 #### On Windows:
 ```
-ratdevelopment-backend
+ratdevelopment
 ```
-A permission dialog might also pop up, make sure to allow `ratdevelopment-backend` to access the network.
+A permission dialog might also pop up, make sure to allow `ratdevelopment` to access the network.

 #### On Unix:
 ```
-./ratdevelopment-backend
+./ratdevelopment
 ```

 ## Before Editing